 Things to consider in addition to the measures mentioned would include the manner in which all vehicles are driven.
-The manner of driving could result in allegations of dangerous or careless driving, so vehicles must not drive in a way to cause problems to other road users.
-Additionally the drivers must be confident and competent to do the task and should be reminded that they drive on their own license from a prosecution view point.
+The manner of driving could result in allegations of dangerous or careless driving, so vehicles must not drive in a way that may cause danger or inconvenience, to other road users.
+Additionally the drivers must be confident and competent for the task, and should be reminded that they drive on their own license from a prosecution view point.